 Another recommendation would be to not rely solely on the Process Blocker, and to hide or and delete shortcuts for processes / applications you want to block.
 This way you have more security and you can count on Process Blocker security as a last resort.

-Note: The application is compatible with Windows XP, Windows Vista and Windows 7
+Note: Application compatible with Windows XP, Windows Sight yes Windows 7